sphair/ClanLib/Examples/Methane/readme.txt

 This is a clanlib example version of the Super Methane Brothers game.

-Sound has been disabled.
-To enable it, define "ENABLE_SOUND"
+Sound has been disabled as it currently has pitch issues.
+To enable it, define "ENABLE_SOUND" (See makefile on linux)

+Linux - OpenGL
+  make clean
+  make
+  ./methane

+Linux - GDI (software renderer) make clean make gdi
+  ./methane

+Linux - SDL (SDL renderer)
+  make clean
+  make sdl
+  ./methane

 WebSite:
 http://methane.sourceforge.net/index.html